Back to Documentation

 • Trusted community members - Well-known developers and organizations with quality contributions

-To request verification, open an issue on the skills registry GitHub repository with your organization details and skill links.
+To request verification, open an issue on the Skills GitHub repository with your organization details and skill links.